One of the questions I am frequently asked is "How do you make your

 city walls.

 Bologna, for example, mandated by its urban Statutes of 1249 and 1289 that all buildings must be constructed with "porticoes", or covered walkways (and ordered that they must conform to certain minimum dimensions, 9 feet in height, tall enough for a man on horseback).
 Over time these thus became quite extensive as new construction occured.
 Central (medieval) Bologna now has over 35 kilometers of porticoes.
 The cantilevered overhang was unique to medieval cities with expanding populations that began to add new stories when all space inside the city wall had already been utilized, and could get more square footage from the upper floors by essentially overhanging buildings into the street space.
-This style, known as "sporgenza", was particularly legislated against in most late medieval statues (Rome's statutes of 1452, for example), as the construction was sometimes unsafe.
+This style, known as "sporgenza", was particularly legislated against in most late medieval statutes (Rome's statutes of 1452, for example), as the construction was sometimes unsafe.

 ![]() |

-| The "porticoes" of Bologna, Italy.
+The "porticoes" of Bologna, Italy.
 The

 archways visible on both sides of the road (behind the parked cars)